-If a student's behavior does not meet University community expectations or is in violation of the policies outlined in the Residence Hall Housing License Agreement or the Handbook of Student Rights and Responsibilities, they may expect conduct action.
-Mercyhurst University expects students, as adults, to maintain a standard of personal discipline that is in harmony with the educational goals of the institution, federal, state, and local laws, and to respect the rights, privileges, and property of fellow students, faculty, staff, and administrators.
+If a student's behavior does not meet University community expectations or is in violation of the policies outlined in the Housing Agreement or the Student Handbook, they may expect conduct action.
+Mercyhurst University expects students, as adults, to maintain a standard of personal discipline that is in harmony with the educational goals of the institution, federal, state, and local laws, and to respect the rights, privileges, and property of fellow students and employees.
 Students are responsible for the items contained in their rooms and the events that occur in their rooms.
 Special surveillance resources may be utilized by the University when conduct issues become chronic or disruptive.